auanasgheps/snapraid-aio-script/README.md

    - e.g. `/usr/sbin/snapraid`
 4. Give executable rights to the main script
    - `chmod +x snapraid-aio-script.sh`
-5. Open the config file and add your email address
-6. Make other changes to the config file as required.
+5. Open the config file and make changes to the config file as required.
-   - Every config is documented, but defaults are pretty resonable, so don't change what you don't know.
+   - Every config is documented but defaults are pretty resonable, so don't make changes if you're not sure.
    - When you see  `""` or `''` in some options, do not remove these characters but just fill in your data.
    - If you want to spindown your disks, you need to install [hd-idle](https://github.com/adelolmo/hd-idle)
-7. Schedule the script execution.
+6. Schedule the script execution.
    - I recommend running the script daily.

 It is tested on OMV5, but will work on other distros.
 In such case you may have to change the mail binary or SnapRAID location.